Famz21/Legal-AI-Risk-Management/README.md

 ## Contact 📧

-For questions or feedback, please reach out to [your email or contact information].
+For questions or feedback, please reach out to me on [LinkedIn](https://www.linkedin.com/in/rithyvira/).

 ---